 - Vegan products, while they don’t contain any animal ingredients, may still be tested on animals, which is surely not in the spirit of veganism?

 So, for example, a moisturizer may tick the cruelty-free box but contains beeswax and is therefore not vegan.
-On the flip side, a vegan mascara that is free of animal ingredients or by-products may at some point in its development have been tested on animals and is thus not cruelty-free.
+On the flip side, a vegan shampoo or vegan sunscreen that is free of animal ingredients or by-products may at some point in its development have been tested on animals and is thus not cruelty-free.